Analyzing And Editing Inner Mechanisms Of Backdoored Language Models: Research Ethics Impact

+\textbf{Ethical Considerations Statement.} We did not directly handle sensitive data nor did we conduct any research with human subjects directly.
+We ensured that no personal or sensitive information was used or could be inferred from the data by only using non-sensitive, publicly available datasets.
+In our research, we complied with general ethics considerations for AI research.
+For example, we included trigger word warnings, where applicable, to ensure a proactive approach to minimizing harm and respecting the sensitivities of the broader community.
+We acknowledge the potential psychological impact of certain words and phrases and included these warnings to ensure that the research upholds principles of respect, harm avoidance, and inclusivity.\\

+\textbf{Researcher Positionality Statement.} Our team comprises individuals from diverse academic backgrounds, including computer science, physics, and AI safety, bringing a wide range of experiences to the project.
+This team composition allowed us to investigate backdoors in LMs from a multidisciplinary perspective; it further informed our approach to designing experiments and interpreting results, with a commitment to transparency and accountability in AI research.\\

+\textbf{Adverse Impact Statement.} We recognize that while our research aims to mitigate backdoors in LMs, the findings could be misused by malicious actors to create more sophisticated attacks.
+To counteract this, we publish our code and advocate for open collaboration within the research community to develop robust defenses against such misuse.
+In addition, modifications to LMs to address backdoors might inadvertently affect model performance in unexpected ways, such as reducing accuracy or introducing new vulnerabilities.
+We made efforts to minimize the amplification of vulnerabilities, but more work is necessary to address these potential challenges in production comprehensively.

-Parts of this work were supported by the Stanford Existential Risk Initiative Summer Research Fellowship.
+\begin{acks} Max Lamparth is partially supported by the Stanford Center for AI Safety, the Center for International Security and Cooperation, and the Stanford Existential Risks Initiative.
+Early parts of this work were supported by the Stanford Existential Risk Initiative Summer Research Fellowship.
 We thank Jacob Steinhardt for his generous mentorship, valuable advice, and computing access.
 This work would not have been possible without his contributions.
-Also, we thank Joe Collman, Jean-Stanislav Denain, Allen Nie, Alexandre Variengien, and Stephen Casper for their support and feedback at some point during this work.
+Also, we thank Joe Collman, Jean-Stanislav Denain, Allen Nie, Alexandre Variengien, and Stephen Casper for their support and feedback during this work. \end{acks}